kirka121/kontract/README.md

 			- fee defer a service, break into payments
 			- see status of service / project
 			- suggest projects and ask for custom price quote
-			- comment on projects
+			- comment on projects - feedback

 		- visitors;
 			- see prices and services available
 			- watch videos, tetimonials
 			- contact us
 			- blog / forum access read only
+			- see news, announcements
+			- subscribe for mailing list

 	Brainstorm Dump (optionals):
-		- use trello to trak tasks and todos
+		- use trello.com to track tasks and todos
-		- charge max 20 bucks for basic. max 60 bucks on full blown features. make shit cheap.
+		- charge max 20 bucks for basic plan. max 60 bucks for full plan. make cheaper service.

 		- coupon engine
 		- theme engine